FuelLabs/fuel-indexer/docs/src/quickstart/index.md

 ```

-> Make sure to compile your smart contract with `forc build`, which will build the ABI JSON asset required by your index.
+> Compile your smart contract with [`forc build`](https://fuellabs.github.io/sway/v0.31.2/forc/commands/forc_build.html), which will build the ABI JSON asset required by your index.

 ## Create and deploy an index

-This consists of 6 small parts:
+This consists of a few small parts:

 1. Initializing a new index project.
-2. Defining the structure of your database models via GraphQL schema.
+2. Defining the structure of your data models and queries via GraphQL schema.
 3. Specifying an index _manifest_: a YAML file used to configure your index at compile-time and run-time.
 4. Writing the actual code to index events.
 5. Compiling your new index code to a WebAssembly binary.